Nonye2K3/chia/Windows-Tips.md

     ```
     The command above makes one plot (specified by `-n 1`), to plot in parallel you need to open a new powershell and repeat the command (without closing the first one).

-2. You configuration and logs are found in `~\.chia\mainnet\log` and `~\.chia\mainnet\config`.
+2. Your configuration and logs are found in `~\.chia\mainnet\log` and `~\.chia\mainnet\config`.
 You can tail your logs with `Get-Content ~\.chia\mainnet\log\debug.log -wait`.
 To see more of what is going on, set your log level in `config\config.yaml` to INFO from WARNING and restart.
 You can also use `\.chia.exe configure --set-log-level INFO from the app directory outlined above and then restart for the changes to take effect.

 3. Consider going through a Windows Update check and install updates prior to starting a plot process.
 It can take a while, and updates might initiate a reboot.